memiiso/debezium-server-jdbc/docs/DOCS.md

 With upsert mode per batch data deduplication is done.
-Deduplication is done based on `__source_ts_ms` value and event type `__op`. its is possible to change field using `debezium.sink.jdbc.upsert-dedup-column=__source_ts_ms`.
-Currently only Long field type supported.
+Deduplication is done based on `__source_ts_ms` value and event type `__op`.

 Operation type priorities are `{"c":1, "r":2, "u":3, "d":4}`.
 When two records with same key and same `__source_ts_ms` values received then the record with higher `__op` priority is kept and added to destination table and duplicate record